Art, Science, and Healing Intertwined: Public Art at San Francisco Hospitals

 While many of the works are in public plazas, outdoor areas and main lobbies, others are located within busy working hospital facilities to enhance the therapeutic environment.
 Navigating these publicly accessible areas requires an awareness of what you want to see, and a plan to access the locations.
 Some campuses provide downloadable maps, artwork and artist information; others ask visitors to first get a visitor badge from each building's security desk.

 San Francisco’s newest medical facility is an illuminated multi-story column of “Kaiser Blue” light that glows nightly.
 The monumental stainless steel and LED sculpture "Monarch" by Cliff Garten can be experienced in the park adjacent to the building at 1600 Owens St. During the day, sunlight emanates through the piece, enlivening individual butterflies; at night, programmable LEDs spotlight the gathering of Monarchs with multicolored luminescence.
-The piece was chosen by a team of local Kaiser Permanente staff with guidance from art advisor Chandra Cerrito and envisions the Monarch butterfly and its migration habits as a metaphor for how individuals become stronger by gathering together in communities.
+The piece was chosen by a team of local Kaiser Permanente staff with guidance from art advisor Chandra Cerrito.
+It envisions the Monarch butterfly and its migration habits as a metaphor for how individuals become stronger by gathering together in communities.
 This massing of Monarch butterflies forms a completely new image – the sculpture as a vision of the city’s neighborhoods, which Kaiser Permanente serves.

-Beautiful objects and brilliancy of color, wrote Florence Nightingale in "Notes on Nursing," are actual means of recovery.
-Scientific studies now suggest the healing power of art, and so the aim of UCSF Medical Center, says Cindy Lima, executive director of UCSF Mission Bay Hospitals Project, “is for art to be integrated into the fabric of our new facilities in a way that reinforces the healing environment that we were creating.”
+Beautiful objects and brilliancy of color, wrote Florence Nightingale in "Notes on Nursing," are an actual means of recovery.
+Scientific studies now support the healing power of art, and so the aim of UCSF Medical Center, says Cindy Lima, executive director of UCSF Mission Bay Hospitals Project, “is for art to be integrated into the fabric of our new facilities in a way that reinforces the healing environment that we were creating.”
 Curated with guidance from art advisor Lynne Baer, the collection includes Barry McGee’s site-specific mosaic-tile mural for an entrance lobby on Third Street that can be seen from the T-Third Muni Metro train platform.
 Clare Rojas designed the public amphitheater exterior with a mosaic of vivid, geometric shapes featuring hummingbirds.
 Spencer Finch created colored florescent tube lamp sculptures for the entrance to the adult hospital, representing stars in the constellation Ophiucus, named after the Greek god of healing and medicine.
 Shinique Smith held poetry workshops with UCSF pediatric patients and interpreted their inspiring words into "Fields of Joy," an expansive wall mural in a first-floor corridor.
 The entrance to the new UCSF Benioff Children's Hospital San Francisco, designed by Jessica Stockholder, introduces visitors to bold shapes and colorful light as they walk in, and at night, the lighting transforms the lobby into a wonderland, when viewed from outside.
 View the artwork collection online, learn how these beautiful works came together in the video featuring artists Shinique Smith, Dave Muller and Clare Rojas, and to take a self-guided tour, download the art program brochure.

 The San Francisco Arts Commission is the City agency that champions the arts as essential to daily life by investing in a vibrant arts community, enlivening the urban environment and shaping innovative cultural policy.